At Sixes and Sevens: Recording

 at the Veland's Stargoth Studios (after 2010 renamed as Audio Avenue Studios) in Tau, Norway mid 2001.
 Norwegian singers Cathrine Finnestad and Anette Gulbrandsen originally performed vocals on this preview version of the album, but their demos were not included in the final edition.

 During November and December 2001, the instrumental section was recorded and mixed by Terje Refsnes - a close associate of Veland - in his personal studio recording, Sound Suite Studios in Marseille, France.

 In 2002, the vocals of the mixed French symphonic choir (called the Sirenian Choir) were recorded, including session female lead singer -in this album only-, Fabienne Gondamin.
 Jan Kenneth Barkved from Stavanger band Elusive was also invited to record clean male vocals in four tracks.

 It was mastered by Mika Jussila at the Finnvox Studios in Helsinki, Finland.

 Musical style

 Sirenia's debut album is a continuation of Veland's compositional work with Tristania, a band that he had left only two years before, so it corresponds to the most classical gothic-symphonic metal style of his catalog.
 The band made use of contrasting vocals – male bass vocals (making some use of clean vocals and death grunts) and female whispering vocals, with interludes of a symphonic choir.

-Lyrically, it have dark and long songs, with gothic and human existence themes (especially related to death and mental decline), in a complex structure of very similar metre and tempo among all, except the last one.
+Lyrically, it has dark and long songs, with gothic and human existence themes (especially related to death and mental decline), in a complex structure of very similar metre and tempo among all, except the last one.